Soft and kind of fluffy pita bread

 - Form a ball with the dough and place it in an oil lined bowl.
 With clean hands, rub a little olive oil over the dough.
 Cover with tea towels and let rise in a warm, draft free place until it has doubled in size.
 This should take 2 to 3 hours.

-- Once your dough is ready, turn it out onto a lightly floured surface and knead it gently.
+- Once your dough is ready, knead it gently, and turn it out onto a flat surface.
 Cut the dough into 8 equal pieces.
 Shape each piece into a ball, flatten them a bit with the palm of your hand, and place on a cookie sheet.
 Cover with a tea towel and let rise again for 15 minutes.

-- On a lightly floured surface, take one dough piece at a time, flatten it with your hand and then roll it into a flat circle with a rolling pin.
-You should end up with a circle of dough which is about 6 inches wide and 1/2 inch thick.
+- On a very lightly floured surface, take one dough piece at a time, flatten it with your hand and then roll it into a flat circle with a rolling pin.
+You should end up with a circle of dough which is about 6 inches wide and 1/4 inch thick.

 - Add a little olive oil onto a non-stick pan and heat to medium-low.
-Cooking one pita bread at a time, cook the first side for a couple of minutes until the bread begins to puff up in places.
-Flip the bread and cook the second side for another couple of minutes.
-Brushing the pan with olive oil after you have cooked two pita breads.
+Cooking one pita bread at a time, cook the first side for a minute or two (we like to rotate the pita every 30 seconds), until the bread begins to puff up in places.
+Flip the bread and cook the second side for another minute or two, rotating the pita every 30 seconds.
+Brush the pan with olive oil after you have cooked two pita breads.
 Repeat the process until you have used all your dough.

 - While you are finishing up with your pita breads, place the ones you have cooked on a plate and cover them gently with a paper towel.